yyued/flowhub/README.md

 # hub.js

-Through a simple way to deal with the event flow.
+Through a simple way to deal with the event flow from customized dispatcher / DOM element / Fetch request / WebSocket.

 ## Simple Usage